Unified Capacity Limit of Non-coherent Wideband Fading Channels: Introduction and Related Work

-where $P$ is the power, $N_0$ is the noise power spectral density (PSD), $N_{\mathrm{r}}$ is the number of receive antennas, and $\textrm{SNR}=P/(BN_0)$ is the signal-to-noise ratio (SNR) per degree of freedom at each receive antenna.
+where $C^{\infty}$ is the limit capacity of the coherent channel at infinite bandwidth, $P$ is the received signal power, $N_0$ is the noise power spectral density, and $N_{\mathrm{r}}$ is the number of receive antennas. {}{Note that} the first inequality is strict because we do not exploit the position of the active symbols to convey information.
+We show in Sec.~\ref{sec:Bdlimit} that $C(B, \delta)$ is upper and lower bounded by

+Note that both the upper and lower bounds, up to a small approximation error $o(1/\delta B)$, depend on $B$ and $\delta$ only through the product $\delta B$, which measures average bandwidth usage over time and is named the ``bandwidth occupancy''.
+Our results show that for a series of signaling schemes with finite signaling bandwidth $B$ larger or equal to a \textit{critical bandwidth occupancy} $(\delta B)_{\mathrm{crit}}$, which falls in a range prescribed by closed-form expressions, it is possible to achieve rates close to $C^\infty$ within the same rate penalty